Events, Recent & Forthcoming

 Sat, July 5, 8.00pm – Dwell at Ledbury Poetry Festival, Community Hall, Ledbury, Herefordshire HR8 2AE.
 Tickets on sale.

 Fri, July 18, 7.00pm – Simon Armitage & LYR with Easington Colliery Brass Band present “Firm As A Rock We Stand”.
 This special performance will be held at Redhills Miners’ Hall, also known as The Pitmans’ Parliament, and recorded for BBC Radio 4’s The Verb.
 The event will include poetry performances presented by Ian McMillan.
 Tickets on sale.
-Limited availability, don’t wait.
+Last few tickets!

-Sun, Aug 10, 2.00pm – Simon Armitage at Church Stretton Arts Festival, St Laurence’s Church, Church Stretton, Shropshire SY6 6DQ – Tickets on sale May 31 – please check the link.
+Sun, Aug 10, 2.00pm – Simon Armitage at Church Stretton Arts Festival, St Laurence’s Church, Church Stretton, Shropshire SY6 6DQ – Tickets on sale May 31.
+Sold out, but you can join the waiting list via the ticketsource link (scroll down).

 Tues, Sept 30, 8.00pm – Cabaret Voltaire: Simon Armitage in Bruton, St. Mary’s Church, Bruton, Somerset, BA10 0EB.
 Tickets on sale.